zwang695/alexa-skills-list/skills/B01G7CQPUS/README.md

 * *Top posts*

-Tech Hunt skill will tell you what is trending on Product Hunt today.
-It makes you aware of the top three posts.
+Tech Hunt can help you know today's top tech products/apps on Product Hunt.
+Upon invoking, Alexa will tell you the product's name along with a short description of it.

-So what are you waiting for?
-Just say, "Alexa, ask Tech Hunt for top products" and discover your next favorite thing.
+Say, "Alexa, ask Tech Hunt for top products" and discover your next favorite thing.

 ***